Battling addiction and ready for treatment?

 Resources for Mental Health and Addiction Support

-Individuals with mental illness can benefit in multiple ways from the variety of programs available to treat addiction.
+Individuals with mental illness can benefit in multiple ways from the various programs available to treat addiction.

 Support groups such as Alcoholics Anonymous (AA) can provide important socialization and support that can assist with maintaining your sobriety and reduce loneliness and isolation.
 Some support groups also engage in healthy group outings unrelated to official recovery meetings, allowing for more opportunities to form healthy relationships with people you can rely on (and vice versa).